ppy/osu-wiki/news/2019-09-30-beatmap-spotlights-summer-2019.md

 [semaphore](https://osu.ppy.sh/users/6313643)'s LEAF XCEED Music Division - Dear You [ver.
 XCEED] is the perfect example of the saying "Less is more."
 Coming to the ranked with his first ranked map, semaphore is nowhere close to being a new mapper and decided to rank his first map not because it was innovative, new, conceptual or creative, but simply because it's probably the best execution he ever achieved in a map.

-The marathon itself is quite a simple difficulty, with clear visual, flow and patterns, based on EvilElvis older mapping, but he combination of slow pacing of the music and the main guitar leads are greatly represent by slider velocity and spacing changes, making this one of the best hard diffs to come out this year.
-For both casual, experience and even Higurashi fans out there, you should definetly try this map.
+The marathon itself is quite a simple difficulty, with clear visual, flow, and patterns, based on EvilElvis older mapping.
+In addition the slow pacing of the music and the main guitar leads are represented beautifuly by it's slider velocity and spacing changes, making this one of the best hard diffs to come out this year.
+To all casual, experienced and Higurashi fans out there, you should definetly try this map out.

 _written by [Net0](https://osu.ppy.sh/users/5099768)_

 [![](/wiki/shared/news/2019-09-30-beatmap-spotlights-summer-2019/osu/nejimaku.jpg)](https://osu.ppy.sh/beatmapsets/904067)

-To truly evoke the sentiments tieLeaf's Nejimaku Tokei ga Tsuki no Michikake o Kizamu 2016ver. offers would demand intricate efforts for how vivid and lovely the track is, yet [ImpurePug](https://osu.ppy.sh/users/3124248) and their guest contributor [Mentai](https://osu.ppy.sh/users/8554786) both manage to exceed our expectations with one of the very impressive mapsets of this season.
+To truly evoke the sentiments tieLeaf's Nejimaku Tokei ga Tsuki no Michikake o Kizamu 2016ver. offers would demand intricate efforts for how vivid and lovely the track is, yet [ImpurePug](https://osu.ppy.sh/users/3124248) and their guest contributor [Mentai](https://osu.ppy.sh/users/8554786) both manage to exceed our expectations with one very impressive mapsets this season.

 From ImpurePug's pattern-oriented and highly pristine style in the top difficulty which articulates the aestheticism of the track, to Mentai's strikingly raw interpretation which exceptionally captures its melodic and emotional wildness.
 Not to mention its charming hitsounding accompanied with a minimalist yet pleasant storyboard by ImpurePug themself with help from [Enkrypton](https://osu.ppy.sh/users/5178122).
-This mapset is bound to construct an experience that immerses you into the reverie of a flowery tale and a timeless fantasy.
+This mapset is bound to deliver an experience that immerses you into the reverie of a flowery tale and a timeless fantasy.

 _written by [faygo](https://osu.ppy.sh/users/5199686)_